junxit/us-congress-bills-109/bill.md

 ## § 4.
 Authorization of appropriations

 There is authorized to be appropriated to carry out this Act $3,000,000 for each of fiscal years 2006 through 2010.

+## § 5.
+Sunset of authority

+The authority of the Secretary to carry out any provisions of this Act shall terminate 10 years after the date of the enactment of this Act.